o3de/o3de.org/content/docs/user-guide/interactivity/physics/nvidia-physx/wind-provider.md

     If you choose to use the **Local wind tag** property, the wind force affects only entities that are inside the volume of the **PhysX Collider** component that you add in the next step.
     {{< /note >}}

+## Define the force region with a PhysX Collider

-1. Add a PhysX Collider component.
+1. Add a PhysX Collider component to the wind provider entity.
 If you are using the **Local wind tag** property, this collider defines the volume that contains the wind force.
 With the **Global wind tag** property, the size and position of this collider aren't critical because the wind force is global.
 However, the collider provides a useful visualization for the global wind force.

 1. Set the PhysX Collider component's **Shape** property to `Box`.

 1. Position and scale the PhysX Collider component.
 Use the **Move** tool to place the entity in the level.
 Set the **Box Dimensions** property in the PhysX Collider component as desired.
 If you are creating a localized wind force, enlarge the collider dimensions to a size that is large enough to contain the entity that receives the wind force.

+## Create a PhysX Force Region

 1. Add a PhysX Force Region component to the entity.
 This component creates the wind force.
+To configure the

     1. In the PhysX Force Region component, click the {{< icon "add.svg" >}} **Add** button to add a new force.

     1. In the PhysX Force Region component, in the **Direction** property's **Y** component, set a value of `10.0` to create a direction for the wind force.

     1. In the PhysX Force Region component, in the **Magnitude** property, set a value of `50.0` to create magnitude for the wind force.

 The PhysX collider box displays cones representing the wind force direction.

 {{< image-width "/images/user-guide/interactivity/physics/nvidia-physx/physx-wind-entity.png" "800" "PhysX wind entity setup" >}}

+## Add a Cloth entity

 1. To test the wind provider, add an entity with an NVIDIA Cloth mesh.
 In **Asset Browser**, navigate to `Gems\NvCloth\Assets\prefabs\Cloth`, locate the `cloth_locked_corners_two.prefab` entity, and then drag and drop it into the viewport.